Built-in Plugin

 Configuration Examples

-- Adding reviewers or assignees
+- Adding reviewers and assignees:

 main: